espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Fear Gem.md

 * * *

 Dark smoke seems to writhe within this obsidian gem.
 When you activate the gem, make a melee Strike.
-If you hit and deal damage, the target is [[Frightened|Frightened 1]], or [[Frightened|Frightened 2]] on a critical hit.
+If you hit and deal damage, the target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 1]], or [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 2]] on a critical hit.

-If you have the Intimidating Strike feat, increase the frightened condition value caused by the Strike to [[Frightened|Frightened 2]], or [[Frightened|Frightened 3]] on a critical hit.
+If you have the Intimidating Strike feat, increase the frightened condition value caused by the Strike to [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 2]], or [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 3]] on a critical hit.